About the Program

 The HackHealth team is developing a group of instructional modules focused on helping young people develop health information literacy skills and health-related self-efficacy.
 While we are developing the modules to be used together, each module may also stand alone, thus offering librarians and classroom teachers the necessary flexibility.

 The HackHealth Program has been implemented at three schools thus far.
-Comments from participants and their parents suggest that the program has had a positive effect on student health and digital literacy skills and health-related self-efficacy.
-In addition, some comments suggest participants have a greater interest in the STEM disciplines and increased motivation to try to maintain one’s health and prevent disease.
+Comments suggest that the program has had a positive effect on student health and digital literacy skills and health-related self-efficacy.
+In addition, some comments suggest participants have a greater interest in the STEM disciplines and increased motivation to try to maintain their health.